jiancg/Jukebox-Relay/README.md

 `/top-artists` returns the user's top 10 most listened to artists for the last 4 weeks

-`top-tracks` returns the user's top 10 most listened to tracks for the last 4 weeks
+`/top-tracks` returns the user's top 10 most listened to tracks for the last 4 weeks

 ## Tech Stack